Icinga/icingaweb2-module-director/doc/82-Changelog.md

 ### User Interface
 * FIX: link startup log warning even for non-standard package names (#1633)
+* FIX: searching for fields assigned to a template was broken (#1670)
 * FIX: changing an argument type from String to DSL didn't work (#1640)
 # FIX: incorrect links from template-tree to non-template commands (#1544)
 * FEATURE: allow to filter templates by usage (#1339)